-Primary Material Handling Transportation of parts between stations.

-Secondary Material Handling

-Handling of parts within a station, such as placing a template on the conveyor, removing a part from a feeder, inserting a part in a CNC machine or assembling parts.
+- Primary Material Handling: These tasks perform the transportation of parts between stations. - Secondary Material Handling: These tasks perform the handling of parts within a station, such as placing a template on the conveyor, removing a part from a feeder, inserting a part in a CNC machine, assembling parts and so on.